jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

-    professional and the mourner fails, and in which the usual conditioning techniques seem not to work; when we should consider the possibility of applying alternative clinical resources to MANAGE ANXIETY and preoperative stress.</p> <p><strong>Currently, local anesthesia by infiltration continues to be without any discussion, the simplest, more frequent and more effective method for dispensing and ensuring a pain-free dental treatment</strong>; however, it is also unquestionable the fact that it is a procedure that per se can cause discomfort and rejection, due to the need
+    professional and the mourner fails, and in which the usual conditioning techniques seem not to work; when we should consider the possibility of applying alternative clinical resources to MANAGE ANXIETY and preoperative stress.</p> <p><strong>Currently, local anesthesia by infiltration continues to be without any discussion; the simplest, more frequent and more effective method for dispensing and ensuring a pain-free dental treatment</strong>; however, it is also unquestionable the fact that it is a procedure that per se can cause discomfort and rejection, due to the need